seakchiew/preside-ext-telegram-bot/README.md

 ## Location and Venue Notification

-To send Location or Venue Notification, you can use the function `sendLocation` and `sendVenue` in `TelegramService.cfc`
+To send Location or Venue Notification using the Telegram service, you can use the function `sendLocation` and `sendVenue` in `TelegramService.cfc`

+You can specify the `longitude` and `latitude` for the Location and you can include `title` and `address` as well for Venue.